davidjuliancaldwell/artifactRejection/README.md

 There are an additional set of HDBSCAN parameters and window selection for template matching.

-**bracketRange** = This variable sets the number of samples around the maximum voltage deflection to use for template clustering and subsequent matching (Default [-6:6])
+**bracketRange** = This variable sets the number of samples around the maximum voltage deflection to use for template clustering and subsequent matching.
+The smaller this range, the lower the dimensionality used for clustering, and the fewer points used to calculate the best matching template.
+This value is used to try and ensure that non-informative points are not included in the clustering and template matching.
+This should be set to what looks like the approximate length of the artifact's largest part.
+(Default [-6:6])

 **minPts** = This is a parameter that determines how many neighbors are used for core distance calculations.
 Increasing this parameter restricts clusters to increasingly dense areas.
 (Default, 2)